 In most places of the Atlantic, a Shark Directed or Incidental LAP is required to commercially harvest Atlantic sharks other than smoothhound sharks.
 Under the HMS LAP program, the agency is no longer issuing new commercial permits.
 Shark LAP holders are authorized to use PLL or BLL gear, handgear, and gillnet gear.
 These fishermen must also become certified at a Safe Handling, Release, and Identification Workshop if fishing longline or gillnet gear, and these fishermen can sell only to a federally-permitted shark dealer.
 The current shark retention limit for directed LAP holders ranges from 0 to 55 LCS; there is no limit on the amount of small coastal sharks (except no more than eight blacknose sharks) and pelagic sharks retained.
 Incidental LAP holders can retain three LCS and a total of 16 small coastal sharks and pelagic sharks combined (except no more than 8 blacknose sharks).
 The majority of sharks landed in HMS fisheries are by Shark Directed LAP holders using BLL gear, gillnet, or rod and reel.
 See Tables 3.3 through 3.5 for commercial landings and disposition status for commercial PLL and non-PLL HMS fisheries from 2017 through 2021.
+According to preliminary data from the SEDAR 77 hammerhead shark stock assessment (SEDAR 2023a-c), the assumed total discard mortality rate (defined as the immediate plus delayed discard-mortality rate resulting from the fishing event) for great hammerhead sharks is 41.9 percent in commercial bottom longline fisheries and 20 percent in recreational fisheries; for smooth hammerhead sharks is 41.5 percent in commercial gillnet fisheries; and for scalloped hammerheads is 87.5 percent in commercial purse seine fisheries.

 Based on eDealer data from 2017 through 2021, no oceanic whitetip sharks were landed in the commercial sector in U.S. waters of the Atlantic Ocean, including the Gulf of Mexico and Caribbean Sea.
 Furthermore, interactions between the PLL fishery and oceanic whitetip sharks are low.
 According to PLL HMS logbook data from the same time period, 2,856 (87 percent) were discarded alive and 425 (13 percent) were discarded dead and according to the Pelagic Observer Program, in 2020, 4 were released alive and 1 was lost at the surface.
 The most recent harvest of oceanic whitetip sharks in the recreational fishery occurred in 2021 and 2019, with one shark harvested in each year (Table 3.6).
-Prior to that, the last reported harvest of oceanic whitetip shark was in 2015 with 132 individuals caught in Puerto Rico (NMFS 2020).
+Prior to that, the last reported harvest of oceanic whitetip shark was in 2015 with 132 individuals caught in Puerto Rico (NOAA Fisheries 2020).